 SCMAD incorporates two trap types into the invasive mosquito surveillance program.
 These traps are specifically designed to attract and capture the invasive Aedes aegypti (Yellow Fever mosquito) and Aedes albopictus (Asian Tiger mosquito).
 These two mosquito species were introduced to North America and act as highly competent vectors of diseases not transmitted by any of our other mosquito species; these diseases include yellow fever, dengue, chikungunya virus and Zika virus.
 SCMAD conducts a long-term surveillance effort to monitor for aegypti.
-Our first detection was on August 18, 2021, but no invasive Aedes were detected in 2022.
+Our first detection of Aedes aegypti in Solano County was in the city of Winters on August 18, 2021.
+In September of 2023, Aedes aegypti were detected in the city of Dixon.
+SCMAD staff responded utilizing public outreach in the form of press releases, door hangers, and door-to-door yard inspections.
+Surveillance trapping allowed SCMAD to understand the exact boundaries of the Dixon aegypti population (right), and larvicide and adulticide applications were carried out once these boundaries were determined.

-2022 BG Sentinel Trap Mosquito Species
+2023 BG Sentinel Trap Mosquito Species